ThatsVie/atlas-web_back_end/ES6_basic/README.md

 Enhance the `createReportObject` function to use internal state with `this` for method operations.

 ### Task 13
-This task involves writing a function named `createIteratorObject` that accepts a report object (produced by the `createReportObject` function).
+Write a function named `createIteratorObject` that accepts a report object (produced by the `createReportObject` function).

 ### Task 14
+Write a function `iterateThroughObject` that takes a report object containing employees organized by department and returns a string of all employee names, separated by (|).

 ## File Overview